 1. Fire Risk Assessment

-All organisations must have a Fire Risk Assessment along with Fire Safety Log Book.
+All organizations must have a Fire Risk Assessment along with a Fire Safety Log Book.
 That is one of the first things that a fire authority inspecting officer will ask to see if they inspect your premises.

-Risk Assessment doesn’t have to be written down unless you have more than 4 employees, however it would be always recommended having it documented for easy reference.
+Risk Assessment doesn’t have to be written down unless you have more than 4 employees, however, it would always be recommended to have it documented for easy reference.

 Fire Risk Assessment must: